danieljbk/deepface-face-extraction/README.md

 I also need a file describing which images had an identifiable face in them, and which did not.
 Which had how many faces, etc.

 Anything that was processed in an initial run must be saved in an easily accessible so that we do not have to waste computational resources.

-### #6

-Currently, when I run the "find" function, it checks all images in the given directory for faces.
-The problem here is that it is rechecking these cropped face images for faces.
-I already cropped all of the faces in the directory, so it really shouldn't need to check all of the images for faces in the directory again.
-I need it to only check the reference image for a face, or I need it to output the face coordinates for each image in the directory, which I can use to crop the images.